 However, anti-avoidance provisions are aimed at blocking private residence relief in such circumstances on a subsequent disposal of the residence.
 This restriction applies broadly where the property’s base cost would (if private residence relief was not available) have been reduced following one or more section 260 holdover claims on an earlier disposal (TCGA 1992, s 226A).
 Private residence relief would not be available on the later disposal.

-- No guesswork!
+- No guessing!

 For IHT purposes, the property transfer to a discretionary trust will be an immediately chargeable lifetime transfer.
 This could result in IHT reporting and payment obligations.